124C41p/SleepLocker/README.md

 The SleepLocker frontend is written in `Elm`.
 Unfortunately, to the present day there are no official ARM-binaries of the `Elm` compiler available.
 In order to build the project you either have to compile `Elm` yourself (not recommended) or to use [unofficial binaries](https://github.com/dmy/elm-raspberry-pi).
+You also have to remove the line starting with "elm" from the devDependencies in the [package.json](package.json) file.

 ### Running